JaydeYue/Random_Java/Ruby/OnlineMarketplace/README.md

 The 3-5 lines are for you to install bundler, rails, and stuff in gemfile once you have ruby.

-The second last line is for you to create your own testing database.
+The 6th line is for you to create your own testing database.
+And the 7th line is for you to use the dummy data I put in seeds.rb inside db folder.

 The last line should start the rails server for you.
 Go to whichever port that it ends up running on, but most likely localhost:3000